 Ari Ioannides has more than 30 years experience solving complex computer problems.
-An alumnus of Georgia State University and Georgia Institute of Technology, Mr. Ioannides supplemented his formal education by receiving technical certifications from Apple, IBM, Sun Microsystems, Novell, Microsoft, HP, Cisco and 3Com.
+An alumnus of Georgia State University and Georgia Institute of Technology, Mr. Ioannides supplemented his formal education by receiving technical certifications from Apple, IBM, Sun, Novell, Microsoft, HP and Cisco.
 He accepted his first IT position at Sears in 1978 as the Company’s youngest mainframe computer operator.

 In 1988, Mr. Ioannides founded what is now Emerald Data Solutions™, Inc., where he helped leading companies like BellSouth and Turner Broadcasting deploy and operate critical, enterprise-level computer systems.
 Prior to the widespread use of the Internet, Mr. Ioannides designed and implemented a portable international remote office solution for BellSouth that provided the ability to quickly setup ad-hoc remote locations throughout the world.
 The resulting solution could be carried into a remote office plugged into any global network and provide workgroup communications back to the home office in Atlanta.